jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet human-made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishioners couldn't read a science book, French peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired working moms can't telecommute.

-Rather... the tired mothers can (as proven by the recent mad-dash to get workers online), they all have high-speed internet and home computers, but they don't.
+Rather... the tired mothers can (as proven by the recent mad-dash to get workers online).

-The question is: why not?
+The question is: why didn't the mothers get to choose what was best for themself?

 <div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/AncientEnviousHornshark' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/ancientenvioushornshark-voldemort-potter-harry"></a></p>